Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Observation Log

 \paragraph{Processing}: We performed the aperture photometry using the \texttt{apphot} and \texttt{daophot} packages in IRAF.
 First, we defined the photometry parameters in \texttt{datapars}, \texttt{centerpars}, \texttt{fitskypars}, and \texttt{photpars} to specify CCD characteristics, centering methods, sky background estimation, and aperture sizes.
 We prepared a coordinate file for the target star and nearby comparison stars, although stars could also be selected interactively.
 Aperture photometry was then applied across all science frames using the \texttt{phot} task to extract instrumental magnitudes, with magnitudes computed for the chosen aperture(s).
 The aperture radii were typically set to 2-3 times the full width at half maximum (FWHM) of the stellar point-spread function (PSF) and optimized to minimize scatter in the out-of-transit (OOT) light curve.
 We tracked stellar centroids across all frames, typically by cross-correlating with a reference image, to ensure precise aperture alignment during extraction.
 Photometry was then performed with the \texttt{daophot} package in IRAF on the target star and 2-8 nearby comparison stars of similar brightness and color.
 The aperture configuration and number of comparison stars were adjusted slightly from night to night according to atmospheric conditions and field orientation, following the approach of \citet{2016AJ....151...17J}.

 \paragraph{Post--processing:}

 Once we extracted the instrumental magnitudes, we compiled the results using \texttt{txdump} and related tools to obtain magnitudes, errors, and centroids for the target and comparison stars.
 For exoplanet transit studies, we performed differential photometry by constructing a reference flux from the summed fluxes of the chosen comparison stars and dividing the target star's flux by this reference.
 This produced a time series of relative flux, forming the transit light curve.
-To correct for atmospheric transparency variations, we normalized the light curves by fitting a linear function to the out-of-transit (OOT) data, yielding an OOT flux level close to unity.
-We then analyzed the normalized differential light curve for transit signals, where the characteristic dip in brightness corresponds to the planet passing in front of its host star.
-Finally, we converted all time stamps to the Barycentric Julian Date in the Barycentric Dynamical Time system (BJD\(_{\mathrm{TDB}}\)) using the publicly available code of \citet{2010PASP..122..935E}.
+Then, we converted all time stamps to the Barycentric Julian Date in the Barycentric Dynamical Time system (BJD\(_{\mathrm{TDB}}\)) using the publicly available code of \citet{2010PASP..122..935E}.
 Further modeling and fitting, allowed us to refine the stellar and planetary parameters of the exoplanet, which are described in detail in Section \ref{Modeling WASP-12b}.

 The original data points across all seven nights are presented in Table \ref{tab:longtable_captionlable}.